 "We're talking Land of Make-Believe, here," Shepard said.
 "But it would pretty much prove my recovery is not affected by, ah, anomalies in my diet, wouldn't it?
 It's just some line item on a report somewhere."

 Again, Chakwas could not argue, but it was not up to her to decide.
 "I'm sorry, Commander.
 I don't have a choice.
 I'm going to have to report this."

 "There isn't anything I can do to change your mind?"

 "I can't just forget what I'm seeing here!"

 Shepard reached across the table to the condiment holder near the wall and picked up a thin notebook bound in black leather.
 He opened it up to the first page and handed it to the Doctor.
 "Maybe you just need a little help."

-Chakwas caught a glimpse of a few of the names on the wine list in front of her.
-Almost in a trance, she took it into her hands and sat down next to Garrus to inspect it.
-"Oh, my..." her voice trailed off, her eyes aglow with delight.
+Chakwas caught a glimpse of the names on the wine list in front of her.
+Almost in a trance, she took it into her hands and sat down next to Garrus to inspect it, eyes aglow with delight.
+"Oh, my..."